vasavi37/To-Do-List-App/README.md

-# To-Do-List-App
+# 📝 To-Do List App

+## Description
-The Cool To-Do List App is a simple, interactive web application designed to help users manage their daily tasks efficiently.
-Users can add, delete, and save tasks directly in their browser.
-The app features a light-colored, user-friendly interface with smooth animations and hover effects to enhance the user experience.
+A simple and interactive To-Do List web application that allows users to add, delete, and save tasks directly in the browser.
+The app features a light-colored UI with smooth animations and hover effects.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript (localStorage)

+## Features
+- Add new tasks dynamically
+- Delete tasks individually
+- Tasks are saved in browser using localStorage
+- Responsive and light-colored interface

+## Live Demo
+chech out the live demo here:[click here]()
+## Contact
+- *Author:* Vasavi Gokavalasa